epfl-lasa/robot_controllers/README.md

 # Robot Controllers
-This repo contains "low" and "high" level controllers for robotics control through Dynamical Systems
+This repo contains "low" and "high" level controllers for robot control

 ### Authors/Maintainer